-A fuel filter’s primary function is to prevent contaminants in the diesel fuel from clogging the fuel pump and causing the heater not to work correctly.
+A fuel filter’s primary function is to prevent contaminants in the diesel fuel from clogging the oil pump and causing the diesel heater not to work correctly.

 The problem is that some vehicle maintenance companies are not familiar with diesel heaters.
 They have employees that don’t know how to fit the fuel filter properly, which causes issues.